Nolan Gorman Player Props: Cardinals vs. Dodgers

-The St. Louis Cardinals, including Nolan Gorman (.289 on-base percentage in past 10 games, 86 points below season-long percentage), take on starting pitcher Dustin May and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The St. Louis Cardinals, including Nolan Gorman (.300 on-base percentage in past 10 games, 75 points below season-long percentage), take on starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-He is looking to get back on track following a four-strikeout performance in his last game against the Giants.
+He had a hitless performance in his previous game (0-for-3) against the Dodgers.

 Nolan Gorman Game Info & Props vs. the Dodgers